 A stomach virus or bacterial infection can cause nausea and vomiting.
 Some people with a stomach infection also feel dizzy or become dizzy because of dehydration.

-Bacterial infections, often from food, may also cause stomach illnesses.
+Bacterial infections, often from food, may also cause

 While most such infections clear on their own, these illnesses can cause dangerous dehydration in young children, the elderly, and people with underlying medical conditions.